Compare accident only pet insurance

 - if you’re a dog owner who wants accident only cover, we’ve found 50% of customers could pay up to £3.01 a month**

-*50% of customers could achieve a premium of up to £2.91 a month for cat accident only insurance based on comparethemarket.com data in May 2018.
+*50% of customers could achieve a premium of up to £2.91 a month for cat accident only insurance based on Compare the Market data in May 2018.

-**50% of customers could achieve a premium of up to £3.01 a month for dog accident only insurance based on comparethemarket.com data in May 2018.
+**50% of customers could achieve a premium of up to £3.01 a month for dog accident only insurance based on Compare the Market data in May 2018.

 What are the benefits of accident only cover?

-As well as being relatively inexpensive, accident only cover can be a good choice for younger dogs and cats who are unlikely to have health conditions.
+As well as being relatively inexpensive, accident only pet insurance can be a good choice for younger dogs and cats who are unlikely to have health conditions.

 What are the disadvantages of accident only cover?

-It only covers accidents – so won’t compensate you for the cost of treatment if your pet develops an illness.
+The disadvantage of accident only pet insurance is that it only covers your pet in the event of an accident – meaning it won’t compensate you for the cost of treatment if your pet develops an illness.
 And it’s worth bearing in mind that 70% of pet insurance claims over a two-year period were for illness, according to a Which? survey.

-Most accident only policies will have a cap on the amount you can claim for each accident – and then it’s up to you.
+- Most accident only pet insurance policies will have a cap on the amount you can claim for each accident – and then it’s up to you.

 What are the other types of pet insurance?